gnganapath/angular-npm-library/README.md

 Sing up at npmjs.com

-email, user, pwd are required, Email has to be verify wil link
+email, user, pwd are required, Email has to be verify with link

 # Build AngularLibrary